Living in the Marshall Islands

 Getting There and Getting Around

-You will arrive at the Amata Kabua International Airport at the south side of Majuro Atoll, the capital of the Marshall Islands either by United Airlines, if you come from Asia or Honolulu, or by Our Airline if you fly in from Australia.
+You will arrive at the Amata Kabua International Airport at the south side of Majuro Atoll, the capital of the Marshall Islands either by United Airlines if you come from Asia or Honolulu, or by Our Airline, if you fly in from Australia.

 If you decide to stay on Majuro, there are taxis available to take you around the island, prices ranging from USD 0.50 up to USD 35.00, depending on your destination.
-It is a ride-sharing system and there are no current regulations for taxi prices on Majuro so you should check the price with the driver prior getting into the taxi.
+It is a ride-sharing system and there are no current regulations for taxi prices on Majuro so you should check the price with the driver prior to getting into the taxi.

 Shuttle services are available running the length of Majuro for a fee of USD 2.50, as well as rental cars including sedans, trucks and minivans.

-If your destination is outside the Majuro atoll, the domestic airline Air Marshall Islands offer regular flights to the other islands.
+If your destination is outside the Majuro Atoll, the domestic airline Air Marshall Islands offer regular flights to the other islands.

 All visitors must have a passport, that is valid for at least 6 months, enough funds to pay for their stay and an onward or return ticket.

-Family unit is very important and there is a strong sense of community.
+The family unit is very important and there is a strong sense of community.
 When you arrive as a stranger you will most probably be warmly welcomed and sometimes even symbolically adopted into the family so you don’t feel lonely.